 Our work today

 Today, LittleBigHelp has established nine community centres in slum areas in Kolkata and Howrah, a boys’ and a girls’ home, several skill development centres for women and computer training projects for adolescents living in rural areas of Bankura, India.
 Furthermore, LittleBigHelp supports a centre for special education for 180 children.
-We are 90 locally employed people in India and three people in Denmark working on 22 projects that empower more than 1,200 children and women.
+We are 90 locally employed people in India and two people in Denmark working on 22 projects that empower more than 1,200 children and women.